GolaraRFI/persian-embedding/README.md

 # persian-embedding
-The goal of this project is learning how to train and test an embedding model (not to achieve high accuracy in testing).
+The goal of this project is to learn how to train and test an embedding model (not to achieve high accuracy in testing).

 ## Requirements